operator-framework/java-operator-sdk/docs/documentation/workflows.md

 ## Workflow Execution

-This section describes how a workflow is executed in details, how is the ordering determined and how condition and errors effect behavior.
+This section describes how a workflow is executed in details, how is the ordering determined and how condition and errors affect the behavior.
 The workflow execution as also its API denotes, can be divided to into two parts, the reconciliation and cleanup.
 [Cleanup](https://javaoperatorsdk.io/docs/features#the-reconcile-and-cleanup) is executed if a resource is marked for deletion.